 Sea Effect Is Real

 After years of American ski resorts over reporting and over hyping storms, my expectations for a place nicknamed “JAPOW” were set low.
 Seriously, how could a place get THAT much consistent snowfall?
 Answer: Sea effect.
 It was glorious.
 Similar to lake effect snow, one moment it’s absolutely bluebird, and the next, it’s nuking where you can’t see your hand.
-Out of the ten days we were there, it only stopped snowing for one day and the rest had some kind of snowfall.
-Discover what it’s like to ski Japan’s snow by reading our article: Skiing Japan Powder – Snow That You’d Find On Mars.
+That also means one ski area gets hammered while another gets skunked.
+Having the flexibility to choose where you ski each day can make or break your trip.
+Booking an itinerary that lets you chase the storms is key to scoring the best snow.

 Hire a Guide

-On paper Japan ski resorts seem “small” with the count of their trails.
+On paper, Japan ski resorts seem “small” with the count of their trails.
 The reason being is that the best skiing at each one of them is in between in the gladed areas.
-If you have enough time you probably could poke around and find all the stashes but our best experiences of our trip were when we had a guide.
-When the the main zones got tracked out he pointed us to the low hanging fruit inside the resort and then as the snow began to subside the next day we ventured into the backcountry surrounding Aomori.
-For those that really want to ensure high quality turns Japan Ski Tours offers guided off-piste trips.
-The Sea Effect snowfall could mean one ski area gets hammered while another gets skunked and their local knowledge makes sure you’re in the eye of the storm instead of looking from afar.
+If you have enough time, you probably could poke around and find all the stashes but our best experiences of our trip were when we had a guide.
+When the the main zones got tracked out, he pointed us to the low hanging fruit inside the resort, and then as the snow began to subside, the next day we ventured into the backcountry surrounding Aomori.
+For those that really want to ensure high quality turns, Japan Ski Tours offers guided off-piste trips.
+Their local knowledge makes sure you’re skiing Japan’s powder instead of looking from afar.

 Slow Yer Sushi Roll